 The following policy, extracted from the agreement between ESO and its host state Chile, governs the allocation of time to Host State Proposals (Sect.
-4.9): "Chilean scientists who present meritorious projects shall have the right to obtain up to 10% of the observing time of ESO telescopes".
+4.8): "Chilean scientists who present meritorious projects shall have the right to obtain up to 10% of the observing time of ESO telescopes".
 For VLT projects at least one half of this 10% shall be dedicated to projects of Chilean astronomers in cooperation with astronomers of ESO member countries.

-Following the recommendations of the OPC and a technical feasibility check, the ESO Director General grants observing time based on the OPC ranking and the availability of telescope time.
+Following the recommendations of the OPC, the ESO Director General grants observing time based on the OPC ranking and the availability of telescope time.